NETWORK

 Please fill out the form and our team will get back to you with the details you need.
 This is a fantastic opportunity to connect with like-minded individuals and enhance your professional development within the Leeds Learning Alliance community.

 The Digital Pathways and Destinations working group has continued to make progress in creating new opportunities for young people in the digital sector in Leeds.
-The group was set up to suggest new ways of reaching young people who are less likely to make career and post-16 education choices in the digital sectors.
+The group focuses on actions to address the challenge that the digital workforce in Leeds is not representative of the demographic in the city.

 The group has developed several initiatives and programmes to help it achieve the aim of improving progression and the pathways available for underrepresented young people into digital-related careers.
 These include: